Installation & Glazing Specification

 - Is the chosen window suitable for the opening, window swing etc?

 - Are the surrounding masonry and structure in good order?
-If not, this needs to be investigated and rectified before proceeding.
+The risk assessment will highlight any need for further investigation and rectification before proceeding.

 If the preliminary survey is satisfactory, it is then possible to proceed to measuring of the opening.